 However, the interest rates they offer are usually quite tempting.
 Here, it’s also important to note that there are higher and lower-rating bonds.

-Both of them have fairly favorable rates.
+Both of them have fairly favourable rates.
 The interest payment is made periodically over the bond’s lifetime, where the final principal is repaid as the bond matures.

 Options and Futures